Take control of substance use disorder

 Social impairment related to use

-- Failure to fulfill major role obligations at work, school or home.
+- Failure to fulfil major role obligations at work, school or home

 Risky behaviours related to use